-Figure 5-3 and Tables 5-4 and 5-5 identify the recommended priorities for the Non-Motorized Plan.
+Figure 5-3 and Table 5-5 identify the recommended priorities for the Non-Motorized Plan.
 Bike routes are not prioritized.
 It is estimated that about 20% (\$1.5 million) of the funding for non-motorized facilities is for bike lanes implemented as part of a roadway improvement.
 Bike lanes are inherently more cost-effective than bike paths due to their significantly lower unit costs (\$400,000 vs. \$100,000 per mile).
-Therefore, the bike lane alternatives are reported separately from the paths.